Blind denoising diffusion models and the blessings of dimensionality: Experimental details

-where So the optimal denoiser for a noisy observation can be written in closed-form as
+where So, the optimal denoiser for a noisy observation can be written in closed-form as

-To sample with the blind denoiser, we estimate the noise variance from a single noisy data point by maximizing the likelihood of noisy observation across $\log p_\sigma$.
+To simulate the blind denoiser, we estimate the noise variance from a single noisy data point by maximizing the likelihood of noisy observation across $\log p_\sigma$.
 Thus, for a given noisy observation $y$, we compute $\hat{\sigma}$ such that

 The \emph{blind} denoiser under maximum likelihood estimation (MLE) of the noise variance is therefore